rust-lang/rfcs/text/0000-cargo-workspace-deduplicate.md

 well.
 This should then allow you to only have to write down the version number for a workspace graph of crates once.

-## Package metadata filled in from workspace

-In addition to a new `[workspace.dependencies]` section, the following keys can now also be defined inside of a `[workspace]` section:
+In addition to a new `[workspace.dependencies]` section, package metadata keys can now also be defined inside of a `[workspace]` section:

 ```toml
 [workspace]